Helping you grow closer to God

 About this series

 When life gets really hard, because of choices you've made, or circumstances in which you find yourself, wouldn't it be great to know you've got the source of all wisdom and strength right there with you?
 That's what Jesus promised you could have.
 That's what He longs to do for you.
 Knowing the real Jesus is the most important relationship you will ever have.
 Chip Ingram reveals, from Scripture, who Jesus really is and how you can have this relationship - beginning today and for forever!More from this series

-Could it be that our filters are blinding us to the real Jesus of the Bible?
+Here is the deal – the question on the bottom – could it be that our filters are blinding us to the real Jesus of the Bible?
 Could it be that you just have unconsciously thought about Him in such a way, just like those people unconsciously thought about me – I’ve got news, I’m not that tall, I’m not bald.
 And I am older.
 But that’s me!
 And I’ve got news for you.
 Jesus laughed deeply.

 Jesus celebrated life.
 Jesus was a radical revolutionary.
 Jesus was strong and bold and courageous.
 And in a moment of outburst of righteous anger, was violent.